gabmar97/patternZipper/README.md

 ---
 * **USAGE:**
   * Code currently only tested with Ubuntu bash
-  * When given a directory path, a destination path, and an archive name (including extension), the program zips all the matched file names                   within every directory and sub-directory and zips them to a file in the destination path.
+  * When given a directory path, a destination path, and an archive name (including extension) through command line when calling the program, the program zips all the matched file names within every directory and sub-directory and zips them to a file in the destination path.
+  * For Example: python3 patternZipper.py directoryPath destinationPath archiveName
 * **WARNING:**
   * Save a backup of all the data before zipping.
 This program is meant to clean up temporary folders and only keep what is required.